Operation Raviv: Prelude

 The planning of Operation Raviv was carried out jointly by the Armored Forces Command under Major General Avraham Adan and the Israel Navy under Rear Admiral Avraham Botzer.
 A dedicated task force was set up for the raid, composed of troops from various units.
 It was led by Lieutenant Colonel Baruch "Pinko" Harel, with Major Shlomo Baum as his second in command.
 The raid was to be carried out by Israeli armor and infantry masquerading as Egyptians.
 Israeli troops wore Egyptian uniforms and used Arab hardware captured during the Six-Day War which had been introduced into service with the IDF; the force was to use Tiran 5 tanks (IDF designation for the T-55) and BTR-50 armored personnel carriers, camouflaged with the Egyptian sand-coloured scheme.

 The tanks were manned by crews from the IDF Armor school and each commanded by an officer.
 Infantry was provided by the reconnaissance company of the 7th Armored Brigade, augmented by Arabic speaking members of Sayeret Matkal.
-The crossing of the Gulf of Suez was to be carried out using the landing craft of the navy's 11th Flotilla and was to be secured by Shayetet 13 naval commandos.
+The crossing of the Gulf of Suez was to be carried out using the landing craft of the navy's Shayetet 11 and was to be secured by Shayetet 13 naval commandos.
 Assisting the embarkation and disembarkation of the armored force fell to Unit 707, the navy's underwater works unit.
 After training for six weeks, the force came together at its staging point at Ras Sudar in early September 1969.
 The armored vehicles arrived at night to avoid detection.

 On September 7, 1969, Shayetet 13 commandos carried out Operation Escort, raiding the Egyptian Navy anchorage at Ras Sadat.
 Arriving on a pair of Maiale (Pig) human torpedoes, the eight operators attached limpet mines to two P-183 torpedo boats before withdrawing and detonating their charges from a distance.
 The sinking of the two boats served a dual purpose, preventing the interception of the Israeli landing craft and their cargo, while drawing Egyptian attention north from the planned point of disembarkation.
 Despite the operation's successful execution, Shayetet 13 suffered three fatalities when the self-destruct mechanism of one of the Maiales accidentally went off as the commandos were making their way back across the Gulf of Suez.